ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

    ![](media/TCimage03.png)

 4. Register the application.
-Under Redirect URI, select Web in the application type dropdown list and then type <https://portal.azure.com> in the box for the URI.
+Under **Redirect URI (optional)**, select Web in the application type dropdown list and then type <https://portal.azure.com> in the box for the URI.

    ![](media/TCimage04.png)